ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/shared/crud-capabilities.md

 ## CRUD Capabilities

 The following section provides details on how to use the library once you have completed creating your data models and datastore.
-Notice that the service includes the @Injectable() decorator, which means you can inject it into your components like any other injectable service.
 Once you have an instance of the datastore service defined in your client you can perform all basic CRUD operations.
 See below for a break down of each operation.